 Be careful.
 Do your homework.

 As we’ve said before, often people find they’re able to buy medications at home for less if they shop around.
 Our acquaintance Dr. David Belk, a California internist who’s written extensively about the costs of care, often recommends that people go to Costco.
-Here’s a list he’s posted of common medication and prices at Costco as of Oct.
-2013, without insurance (with insurance your costs might be less).
+Here’s thorough explanation of his understanding of medications, which is definitely worth a read, which includes several lists he’s posted of common medication and prices derived from several sources.

 My friend Dr. Leslie Ramirez, a Chicago doc who runs a cost-comparison web site that also has a lot of medication pricing, also points to big-box stores like Costco — though we are certain that small independents can be very competitive for medication pricing as well.
 (Hello, Klein Pharmacy in Pelham, N.Y.!)